The Big Lunch FAQs

 Can I fundraise for charity at my Big Lunch?

 Yes, of course!
 Lots of people use their Big Lunch to raise awareness or funds for a cause close to their heart, be it their own community group or a bigger, national charity.
-Since 2015, £87 million has been raised at Big Lunch events, 75% of has gone went to local charities and causes.
+Since 2015, over £100 million has been raised at Big Lunch events, with around 75% going to local charities and causes.
 Take a look at our guide to community fundraising and there are lots of ideas and tips in our Big Lunch pack this year.

 What if there isn’t a Big Lunch planned in my area?

 Start your own!
-Perhaps find someone on the street who wants to help you, and see who else wants to get involved.
-It just takes one person to take the first step and get The Big Lunch ball rolling!
+Perhaps find someone on the street who wants to help you and see who else wants to get involved.
+It just takes one person to make the first step and get The Big Lunch ball rolling.

 Where do I start?